 Tihar full detail information

 The festival of lights, Tihar (Devanagari: तिहार) is also popular as Yamapanchak (Yama means the god of death and Panchak means five), Deepawali or Swanti(स्वन्ती:) in Newa language.
 This is the second biggest Nepali festival after Dashain, celebrated by Hindus for 5 days few weeks after celebrating Dashain during the month of Kartik (October or November).
-It is also known as Yama-panchak where people honors Yama, the God of Death.
-Godess of wealth Laxmi is also worshipped during the day of Laxmi puja.
-Though it is celebrated by all Hindus but various communities celebrate Tihar in different ways.
+It is also known as Yama-panchak where people honor Yama, the God of Death.
+The Goddess of wealth Laxmi is also worshipped during the day of Laxmi puja.
+Though it is celebrated by all Hindus various communities celebrate Tihar in different ways.
 Tihar is celebrated in India as well and it is known as Diwali in India but with some significant differences.

 The 5 days of Tihar